BlaqueDevs/se-assignment-day-5-technical-writing-and-review-mutheeEverlyn/README.md

 If they use technical terms, they likely have expertise.
 If they ask basic questions, they may need simpler explanations.

-c5.
+c.
 Check Their Background & Role
 Developers & engineers → Likely comfortable with technical jargon.
 Business professionals & general users → Prefer clear, non-technical language.